 FREQUENTLY ASKED QUESTIONS

 Simply put, TrueLook sells interactive cameras.
-Customers use our product to catch mistakes early, justify weather delays, save on travel costs, remotely monitor jobsite activity, share project progress with teams/owners/public, create time-lapses, investigate incidents, and more.
+Customers use our products to catch mistakes early, justify weather delays, save on travel costs, remotely monitor jobsite activity, share project progress with teams/owners/public, create time-lapses, investigate incidents, and more.

 TrueLook has been a recognized leader in IP network web camera management since 1995.
 Since its inception, TrueLook has served up over 3 billion images to over 100 million unique users on every continent in the world (including Antarctica).

 Yes.
 The camera displays live images and live streaming video.
-Anytime you aim the camera or click the “request new image” button you are presented with a new live image.
+Anytime you aim the camera or click the “request new image” button, you are presented with a new live image.
 In rare cases, in order to increase usability over slower cellular connections, the camera may show a very recent image instead of forcing the user to wait for a new image.
 However, a new live image can always be fetched at any time.

 TrueLook cameras are mounted and plugged in to a standard 110V outlet (solar power is also available).
 Our built-in 4G LTE modems automatically dial home to our TrueLook servers.
 Users can access TrueLook with any web browser, just like any website.
 This web interface provides the user with all the tools to interact with the camera.

-The answer is “virtually unlimited”.
+The answer is “virtually unlimited.”
 TrueLook can handle as many requests as any web server.
 Multiple users can view and manipulate the same camera at the same time without conflict.
 The only exception to this involves live streaming video from a PTZ robotic camera, as our team of physicists have not yet developed a way around the space-time continuum.
 Multiple people can simultaneously watch a live stream, even though the camera cannot be physically aimed by multiple people without affecting one another.

 No. TrueLook works just like any other website.
 If you are online and have a modern browser, you can access TrueLook from anywhere at any time.

 None.
 TrueLook cameras ship with built-in 4G LTE cellular modems and connect to the TrueLook service automatically.
-The only exception are our indoor cameras, which can be configured to use your local ethernet if you wish.
+The only exception is our indoor cameras, which can be configured to use your local ethernet if you wish.

 You will receive a camera, mount, and enclosure, with all the necessary cabling.
-If you are using a solar package, solar components (panel, battery, batter enclosure) are included as well.
+If you are using a solar package, solar components (panel, battery, battery enclosure) are included as well.
 All hardware is shipped in such a way to reduce potential transit damage while still being very simple to install.

 TrueLook also includes our hosted service, access to all our tools and features, free-forever media hosting, and unlimited support from our NC office.